18th-Century Thanksgiving Dinner

 The event begins with a reception in a heated tent adjacent to the Webb Barn.
 At 12:45 p.m. guests will enjoy a family-style 18th-century feast prepared by J. Restaurant/Bar.
 Dinner will include traditional favorites as chine of roast pork, pottage of cabbage, leeks and onions, and Indian pudding.

-Connecticut State Historian Walter Woodward will provide a presentation on Thanksgiving in Connecticut in the past.
+Eric D. Lehman and Amy Nawrocki, authors of “A History of Connecticut Food” and “A History of Connecticut Wine,” will provide a brief and entertaining presentation on the menu and Connecticut Thanksgivings in the past.
 Optional tours of the Webb-Deane-Stevens Museum will follow.

 The Museum thanks its sponsors and supporters: Accounting Resources, Inc., Glastonbury, CT; Downes Construction, New Britain, CT; Essex Financial, Essex, CT; Peoples United Bank Insurance Agency, Hartford, CT.